-The term Dating Violence is not defined by New York State Penal Law, although various criminal acts defined by the New York State Penal Law may qualify as a "family offense" when committed by an intimate partner, which includes people in an intimate relationship (current or former).
+New York State Penal Law does not define the term Dating Violence, although various criminal acts defined by the New York State Penal Law may qualify as a "family offense" when committed by an intimate partner, which includes people in an intimate relationship (current or former).
 Intimate relationships do not have to be sexual.
-For more information see http://nycourts.gov/CourtHelp/Safety/DVbasics.shtml
+For more information, see http://nycourts.gov/CourtHelp/Safety/DVbasics.shtml